 - Zauf-e-Qalb (Weakness of Heart)

-Khamira Abresham Sada should be taken orally in dose of 5-10 gram (Adult) or 1-2 grams (Children) according to age, weight, health etc.
+Khamira Abresham Sada should be taken orally in a dose of 5-10 gram (Adult) or 1-2 grams (Children) according to age, weight, health, etc.

 - It can be taken once or twice a day, depending on condition.

-- It may be given before breakfast and in evening.
+- It may be given before breakfast and in the evening.